What's Your Leadership Style?

 You and your team will likely perform better if you develop a wide set of styles to apply as appropriate.

-Karl Lewin's model expresses this range of styles in relatively simple terms, from Authoritarian or Autocratic, through Democratic or Participative, to Delegating or "Laissez Faire."
+Kurt Lewin's model expresses this range of styles in relatively simple terms, from Authoritarian or Autocratic, through Democratic or Participative, to Delegating or "Laissez Faire."

 Transformational leadership is the best approach for most situations.